sledgehammer/composer-installer/Readme.md

     }
  ```

-You can also add "sledgehammer/composer-installer" directly as dependancy, but then sledgehammer/core won't be installed as depencancy
+You can also use "sledgehammer/composer-installer" instead, but then "sledgehammer/core" won't be installed as dependancy
 (which the package probably relies on, being a "sledgehammer-module" and all)